-With “…years of being the leader in the banking and finance sector” as Legal 500 states, the team advises 66% of the private banks active in Uruguay and two out of three large private pension fund managers.
+Guyer & Regules’ leadership is “undisputed” advising 66% of the private banks active in Uruguay and two out of three large private pension fund managers.
 It has also been the only Uruguayan firm in the past 30 years in Uruguayan sovereign debt deals.
-Recent deals include: assisting HSBC and JP Morgan in US$2 billion Uruguay’s sovereign debt issuance and Latin America’s largest pension fund Sura and Uruguayan state-owned mortgage provider Banco Hipotecario in debt offerings; helping Citicorp provide a US$200 million credit facility to the Banco de la República Oriental del Uruguay; structuring an innovative forestry trust that obtained Central Bank approval for the deferred purchase of shares by pensions following an issuance; assisting UK asset management company Compass secure permission from the Central Bank to let pension funds purchase a larger than normal equity stake in the trust’s offering; helping Farm & Forestry Management Services and investment manager Winterbotham structure a trust for investment in agrarian land; as well as various project finance deals.
+Recent deals include: assisting HSBC and JP Morgan in US$2 billion Uruguay’s sovereign debt issuance and Latin America’s largest pension fund Sura and Uruguayan state-owned mortgage provider Banco Hipotecario in debt offerings; helping Citicorp provide a US$200 million credit facility to the Banco de la República Oriental del Uruguay; structuring an innovative forestry trust that obtained Central Bank approval for the deferred purchase of shares by pensions following an issuance; assisting UK asset management company Compass secure permission from the Central Bank to let pension funds purchase a larger than normal equity stake in the trust’s offering; leading the first 144A issuance by a Uruguayan company in two decades, as well as various project finance deals.

-As Chambers & Partners states, Guyer & Regules “continues to set the pace in the corporate sphere” having participated in 63% of major public M&A deals in Uruguay over the past years and working for 8 out of 10 of the country’s top exporting companies.
-As a few highlights, the firm helped Canadian pension funds acquire stakes in Uruguayan renewables assets from Santander as part of a multi-billion dollar, multijurisdictional energy portfolio sell off by the Spanish bank; assisted Californian electronics company Ingram Micro in steering the Uruguay leg of its acquisition of Brazilian IT technology distributor Ação Informática; advised shipping container company Compañia Sudamericana de Vapores on its merger with Germany’s Hapag-Lloyd; assisted Brazilian state-owned energy company Petrobras on its offshore oil block divestment to Shell; and participated in Grupo Exito’s acquisition of Casino’s LatAm assets, named “Deal of the Year” by Latin Lawyer.
+As Chambers & Partners states, Guyer & Regules “continues to set the pace in the corporate sphere” having participated in 63% of major M&A deals made public in Uruguay over the past years and working for 8 out of 10 of the country’s top exporting companies.
+As a few highlights, the firm helped Canadian pension funds acquire stakes in Uruguayan renewables assets from Santander as part of a multi-billion dollar multijurisdictional energy portfolio sold by the Spanish bank;assisted Californian electronics company Ingram Micro in steering the Uruguay leg of its acquisition of Brazilian IT technology distributor Ação Informática; advised shipping container company Compañia Sudamericana de Vapores on its merger with Germany’s Hapag-Lloyd; assisted Brazilian state-owned energy company Petrobras on its offshore oil block divestment to Shell; and participated in Grupo Exito’s acquisition of Casino’s LatAm assets, named “Deal of the Year” by Latin Lawyer.